jose-oc/josefo-developer/content/linux/java-how-it-passes-params.en.md

 <div>
   <div>
     <div style="text-align: justify">
       I remember when I was studying at University I was taught about the difference between passing parameters by value or by reference.
-But in Java there isn&#8217;t any way to explicit this, then how is Java using parameters?
+But in Java there isn't any way to explicit this, then how is Java using parameters?
     </div>

     <div style="text-align: justify">
     </div>

     <div style="text-align: justify">
       The answer is <strong>by value</strong>, always.
-But this answer could be a little tricky, let&#8217;s see it in detail.
+But this answer could be a little tricky, let's see it in detail.
     </div>
   </div>